FAQs

 I just got married/divorced and/or had a legal name change.
 How do I change the name on my license?

-You will need to submit a notarized copy of a legal document such as a marriage license or divorce decree showing your new legal name.
+Email a notarized copy of a legal document such as a marriage license or divorce decree showing your new legal name.

 I did not renew my license in time and now it is inactive.
 How do I renew it?